A better way to remember what you love

 Reflection

 Designing Rexx reinforced the power of building around real behavior, not ideal behavior.
 People weren’t ignoring recommendations - they simply didn’t have a system designed for them.
 That insight shaped every decision, from the quick-add flow to how collections work and how metadata appears.
+Great products emerge when you meet users where they are, not where you wish they were.

 Interested?